secretflavours/secretflavours/index.md

 ## A journey into the delicious food and vibrant music of Brazil.

 An unforgettable Friday night: a supper club with samba.
-A curated 3 course menu with brazilian iconic dishes followed by a dance party.
+3 course menu with brazilian iconic dishes followed by a dance party.

-7th of June, 8pm - Reunion Cafe - Crystal Palace
+### 7th of June, 8pm - Reunion Cafe - Crystal Palace

 Menu